Tech-Training-2021/training-code/4-TS-Angular/Notes.md

 #### Components
 - Allow you to create and manage SPA with organization addressing the separation of concerns.
 - A component holds data, template, logic for that component.
   - Create a component
   - Register the component in the module
   - Add a template to it
+  - or
+  - `ng g c <component-name>`
 #### Templates
 - What is rendered on the browser.
 - **Data Binding**
   - String Interpolation - `{{}}`
+  - Property Binding - `[]=value`
+  - Attribute Binding -`[attr.propertyname]=value`
+  - Class Binding
+  - Style Binding

 #### Directives
 - used to manupulate the DOM, add an element, remove and element, update an element to DOM
+- *ngFor

+#### Services
+- This is a class which we use to write logic to get data from server.
+- Its easy to unit test  component and service by using fake.
+- It allows de-coupling between service and a component via **Dependency Injection**.
--
+- `ng g s <service-name>`

 ### References
 - [Docs for TS](https://www.typescriptlang.org/docs/handbook)
 - [Video Series for TS](https://www.youtube.com/watch?v=2pZmKW9-I_k&list=PL4cUxeGkcC9gUgr39Q_yD6v-bSyMwKPUI)